jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     AssertionError: Lists differ: [1, 3, 5, 7, 9] != []

-* when I will make the values to match
+* when I make the values to match

   .. code-block:: python